czekem/Expenses_tracker.py/readme.md

     File Handling Errors: Robust file handling ensures data integrity, preventing issues with file operations.

-    Data Handling Exceptions: The code is equipped to handle exceptions that may arise during data processing and storage, maintaining stability and preventing data loss.
+    Data Handling Exceptions: Thanks to library inquirer, the script is more resistant to handle the possible user errors.

-We hope you enjoy using our expense tracker application to manage your finances effectively.
+I hope you enjoy using our expense tracker application to manage your finances effectively.